 Rather, a comment contains information about the program, intended to be read by a person seeking to understand or modify the code.

-Every comment starts with the symbol '#' (known as 'hash') followed by some text or a blank line.
+Every comment starts with the hash symbol # followed by some text or a blank line.
 The text field in

 Comments may be inserted at any level: in the Global,